Spanker: What are you going to do about it, old man?

 - Gothmog, the disfigured orc general in Return of the King.
 A Gondor catapult hurls an enormous chunk of building directly at him.
 Gothmog orders his orcs to stay put, waits until the very last second, and then gracefully twists out of the way so that the giant piece of masonry lands just next to him instead of on top of him.
 And then he spits on it.

 - The Matrix: After unlocking his potential as The One, Neo could dodge (or parry) any single attack even by an Agent this way (type 1 or 3), although then they start throwing more and tougher opponents at him so that he has to start paying attention again.
 A good example of when he actually does it is when the three new agents attack him in Reloaded and the first one aims a kick at his head.
-He nonchalantly dodges the first kick easily, as well as its follow-up (which he blocks one-handed, the other hand behind his back in disdain).
-He only notices the agents have been upgraded when he realizes he has to actually use both hands to parry.
+He nonchalantly dodges the first kick easily, as well as its follow-up attacks (which he blocks one-handed, the other hand behind his back in disdain).
+He only notices the agents have been upgraded when he realizes he has to actually use both hands to counterattack.

 - Pai Mei in Kill Bill Vol. 2 orders the Bride to attack him with a sword to demonstrate his superior skills.
 All his dodges are nonchalant, but at one point he simply lightly moves his head like in deep thought, while she uselessly swings the sword all over the place, mysteriously only hitting the air.